Gretchen Rubin’s Four Tendencies and Re-entry/Repatriation

 - The negative?
 Others can quickly become frustrated with you…and you can become frustrated with yourself if you’re not moving forward with the things you actually want to do.

 - Tip: Reflect on why, for example, keeping in contact with friends from abroad is so important to you.
 Doing so will give you the information you need to set set yourself up for success.
 Rebels don’t like to be confined or beholden to rules, people or schedules, so give yourself lots of choice and flexibly in how you keep in contact with friends.

 Have you read Rubin’s Four Tendencies book?
 How do you think your dominant Tendency impacted your re-entry?
 What kinds of outer and inner expectations have you encountered in re-entry?

 I’d love to hear your thoughts.
-Click here to join the conversation we’re having in our free Facebook group!
+Click here to join the conversation we’re having in our Re-entry Roadmap Facebook group!